-All cottages in Finland will have a chance for a nice barbecue.
-You will either have a large terrace with a lovely view to the lake or sea, or you’ll have a separate area in the garden for BBQ.
-At some cottages you might even have a covered hut where to enjoy BBQ in any weather, rain or shine.
+All cottages in Finland will have a chance for a lovely barbecue.
+You might have a large terrace with a beautiful view of the lake or sea or a separate area in the garden for BBQ.
+At some cottages, you might even have a covered hut where to enjoy BBQ in any weather, rain or shine.
 How many hotels do you know that would have this same possibility?

 6. You’re guaranteed to have nature around you

-Yes, there are hotels that can promise the presence of nature, not all hotels are located in a city centre.
+Yes, some hotels in Finland can promise the presence of nature, not all hotels are located in a city centre.
 But cottages in Finland – they never are!